Moetsuki/mm-lang/docs/expression.md

 **Characteristics:**
 - Simple boolean values
 - Used in conditional expressions
-- Result of comparison operations
+- Result of comparison operations and logical ops
-- Note: boolean literals aren't tokenized yet; booleans are produced by comparisons today.

 ### 2. Variable Expressions